-The Art Research Center (ARC) at Ritsumeikan University was designated by the Ministry of Education, Culture, Sports, Science and Technology (MEXT) as the Digital Humanities Center for Japanese Arts and Cultures under the Global COE Program.
-Since being designated as a Global COE Program center, the ARC has been focusing on research projects related to the program to train and assist young researchers, disseminate and provide education on art and culture, among other activities.
+The Art Research Center (ARC) at Ritsumeikan University assumed its role as the International Joint Digital Archiving Center for Japanese Art and Culture (ARC-iJAC) upon being designated by the Ministry of Education, Culture, Sports, Science and Technology (MEXT) as an International Joint Usage/Research Center.
+Since then, it has been focusing on international joint research projects to foster young researchers, and disseminate and provide education on art and culture worldwide, among other activities.

 - International Joint Digital Archiving Center for Japanese Art and Culture (ARC-iJAC)

-The MEXT's Joint Usage/Research Center system allows researchers in and outside of Japan to share the ARC's academic materials, data, and facilities and conduct joint research beyond the individual university's framework.
+The International Joint Usage/Research Center system of the MEXT allows researchers in and outside of Japan to share the ARC's academic materials, data, and facilities and conduct international joint research beyond the individual university's framework.
 It aims to enhance the foundation of academic research and develop new academic researches.

 The "Digital Humanities Center for Japanese Arts and Cultures" project aims to develop new and different projects in the field of Japanese Digital Humanities based on the comprehensive research capabilities in the humanities, social sciences, and information sciences that we have accumulated to date.
 As this is the final year of this center's five-year support program, a common theme 「遊び"：アート・エンターテインメント」 ("Play": Art Entertainment) has been established.
 Under this common theme, we aim to develop research activities that further integrate the humanities and sciences in order to create a new direction for the next program, unify the entire center and produce clear research results.